-OCM (Formerly Pika CMS) is an open-source, user friendly, web-based case management system tailored to meet the specific needs of the not-for-profit legal services program.
+OCM (Formerly Pika CMS) is a user friendly, web-based, centralized case management system tailored to meet the specific needs of the not-for-profit legal services program.
 If you know how to use a web browser, you know how to use OCM.

 Our own custom wiki can empower you to jump right into OCM as a user.

 View our live demo of the software to see if OCM is right for you.

 Need information for installing and administering OCM software?